jicoing/git-komlalebu-sam/README.md

 I am setting up my #Cloudresume CI/CD backend with the help of the below action.
 The SAM application stack is deployed on any changes to my lambda handler code in `komla_function` directory or `template.yml`.
 Please visit my [website](https://www.komlalebu.com) for more information.
-Stack consists of API, Lambda Function and DynamoDB Table.
+Stack consists of an API, a Lambda Function and a DynamoDB Table.

 # Action
 The action has two jobs `test` and `deploy`.